Definitions and Disciplinary Process

 The supervisor (or designee), may, in response to the written appeal and upon review of all information and testimony presented, revise or confirm an earlier disciplinary process.
 The decision of the appeal may be made with or without meeting with students.
 After a decision has been reached, the student will be notified in writing by the supervisor.
 Decisions made in the appeal process are final and may not be addressed through the “Grievance Process” set forth in the catalog.

-Only in case of sexual misconduct issues, both the complainant and the respondent will have the right to appeal the decision made through the process.
+Only in cases of sexual misconduct issues, both the complainant and the respondent will have the right to appeal the decision made through the process.
 Refer to the Sexual Harassment, Stalking, and Sexual Violence Appeal Process for more information.

 Student Conduct Review Committee

-The following process is such that after review of information, interview of witnesses, and deliberation, the committee will make a recommendation to the Chief Judicial Officer or his/her designee whose decision is final.
+The following process is such that after review of information and deliberation, the committee will make a written recommendation to the Chief Judicial Officer or his/her designee, whose decision is final.
 In the case of a tie or deadlock, the decision will be given in writing to the Chief Judicial Officer.
-There must be a minimum of three members present to constitute a quorum (excluding the chair).
+There must be a minimum of three members present to constitute a quorum (excluding the Chief Judicial Officer).
 If the student behavior resulting in the disciplinary process involved violent or dangerous behavior, the committee shall be required to consider the safety of the APU community in its deliberations and recommendation, and any sanction imposed on the student shall not be stayed pending the appeal.